Explicit stabilized integrators for stiff optimal control problems: Preliminaries

-\begin{remark} Note that \eqref{eq:rkcnew} is not the same Runge-Kutta method as the standard RKC \eqref{eq:rkc} from \cite{HoS80}, it has different internal stages but the same stability function $R^{\eta}_s(z)$ in \eqref{eq:stabRKC} and hence order $p_{ode}=2$.
-In Figure \ref{fig:stagesrkc} we can see that the internal stages of the new formulation \eqref{eq:rkcnew} of RKC have an analogous behavior compared to those of the first order Chebyshev method oscillating around zero (see Figure \ref{fig:stagescheb}), in contrast to those of the standard RKC \eqref{eq:rkc}, oscillating around the value $a_s>0$.
-In addition, comparing Figures \ref{fig:stagesrkc}b and \ref{fig:stagescheb}b, we see that the internal stages of the new RKC method \eqref{eq:rkcnew} are the same as the order one Chebyshev method \eqref{eq:Cheb1} up to a horizontal rescaling $\omega_2/\omega_1$.
-This is because the $s$ internal stages of the methods have the stability function $T_i(\omega_0+\omega_jz)/T_i(\omega_0),~i=1,\dots,s$ for $j=1,2$ respectively. \end{remark} \begin{remark} Analogously to the standard RKC method \eqref{eq:rkc}, the new RKC formulation \eqref{eq:rkcnew} can be equipped with an error estimator to allow a variable time step control.
-Since the new formulation \eqref{eq:rkcnew} has the same stability function (see Remark \ref{rk:oldnewrkc}), one can use the same error estimator as proposed in \cite[Sect.\ts3.1]{SSV98}.
+Notice however that this modification of the standard RKC method \eqref{eq:rkc} deteriorates the order two of accuracy of the internal stages of the method, useful for PDEs with non homogeneous boundary conditions \cite[Chap.\ts V]{HV03}. \begin{remark} Analogously to the standard RKC method \eqref{eq:rkc}, the new RKC formulation \eqref{eq:rkcnew} can be equipped with an error estimator to allow a variable time step control.
+Since the new formulation \eqref{eq:rkcnew} has the same stability function, one can use the same error estimator as proposed in \cite[Sect.\ts3.1]{SSV98}.
 In this paper we consider only a constant time step for simplicity of the presentation but emphasize that a variable time step $h_n$ can be used for the new optimal control method of order two. \end{remark} \begin{remark} Second order Runge-Kutta Orthogonal Chebyshev (ROCK2) methods, as introduced in \cite{AbM01}, are second order explicit stabilized methods for which the stability domain contains an interval that covers around $98\%$ of the optimal one for second order explicit methods.
 It would be interesting to extend such second order methods with nearly optimally large stability domain to the context of optimal control problems.
 It turns out however that such an extension based on ROCK2 (or its order four extension ROCK4 \cite{Abd02}) is difficult and not analyzed in the present paper.
-Indeed, the stability polynomial of the ROCK2 method is of the form $R_s(x)=w_2(z)P_{s-2}(z)$, where $P_{s-2}(z)$ is a member of a family of polynomials $\{P_j(z)\}_{j\geq0}$ orthogonal with respect to the weight function $\frac{w_2(z)^2}{\sqrt{1-z^2}}$.
-The function $w_2(x)$ (depending on $s$) is a positive polynomial of degree $2$.
-One can interpret the method as a composition of two Runge-Kutta methods, one having $P_{s-2}(z)$ as stability function (method A), and the other having $w_2(z)$ as stability function (method B).
-Method A is applied first and it has very damped internal stages $P_i(z),~i=1,\dots,s-2$, next method B is applied as a ``finishing procedure''.
-Method B is very unstable but the overall composition of methods A and B remains stable.
-For the double adjoint, the composition would be applied the other way around, where we start by method B (of stability function $w_2(z)$) and then we apply the stable method A getting the same stability polynomial $P_{s-2}(z)w_2(z)$ but with very unstable internal stages (see Figure \ref{fig:stagesrock2}) which would introduce large round-off errors for stiff problems (large values of $s$), making the obtained optimal control method not reliable. \end{remark}
+This difficulty arises from the severe instability of the internal stages of the double adjoint of the standard ROCK2 method (see Figure \ref{fig:stagesrock2}) which would introduce large round-off errors for stiff problems (large values of $s$), making the obtained optimal control method not reliable. \end{remark}